SarthakM9/TodoApp/README.md

 * [x] User can tap a todo item in the list and bring up an edit screen for the todo item and then have any changes to the text reflected in the todo list.
 * [x] User can persist todo items and retrieve them properly on app restart

-The following features are implemented:
+The following optional features are implemented:

 * [x] Persist the todo items into SQLite instead of a text file (content provider used along with AsyncQueryHandler).
 * [x] Improve style of the todo items in the list (custom recycylerview adapter implemented with cursor support).